oroinc/documentation/user/back-office/system/frontend-menus/edit-frontend-menu.rst

    .. image:: /user/img/system/frontend_menu/frontend_menu_5.png
       :width: 70%
+      :alt: A list of available operations under User Agent

   4) To create a more advanced condition, you can combine constraints into the expression using logical AND and OR operators: